paperclip-ui/legacy-paperclip/README.md

 Currently, UIs compile to **React** and **static HTML**.
 More languages are planned for after Beta.

-## Why use Paperclip?

-- Keeps CSS scoped, and predictable.
-Global CSS is explicit.
-- Paperclip can help you build UIs more quickly with its [realtime development tooling](https://paperclip.dev/docs/visual-tooling).
-- Paperclip can scope your third-party CSS and help mitigate vendor lock-in.
-- [Visual test and code coverage](https://paperclip.dev/docs/visual-regression-tooling) tools help make UIs easy to maintain, track visual changes, and catch UIs bugs.
-- Compiles to plain, readable code.
-No runtime.
-- (soon!)
-Paperclip will remove unused CSS that you don't use.

 ## Installation

 Just run this command in your existing project to get started